-Messrs Lewocki (chairperson), Members Davis and Blair and Ms De Salis: Mr Cole was and Dr Russell is an ex officio member: also attended by members of the Executive and invited visitors.
-Role To consider and make recommendations on disputes received from persons under section 67 of the Superannuation Administration Act 1996 (the Act); monitor and authorise settlement of appeals under s85 of the Act and report to the Trustee Board; monitor death and disability benefit decisions made by the administrator; and appoint and review medical consultants.
-Member Services Committee Messrs Harty (chairperson), Members Davis, Scully and Lambert; Dr Russell is an ex officio member: also attended by members of the Executive.
-Role To review and monitor the performance of the Administrators (Pillar Administration and Allianz), including benchmarking, to review and make issues, such as Key recommendations to the Board on administration contractual contract amendments, other the fund, and STC Schemes'
+Messrs Lewocki (chairperson), Davis and Blair and Ms De Salis; Dr Russell is an ex officio member; also attended by members of the Executive and invited visitors.

+- To consider and make recommendations on disputes received from persons under section 67 of the Superannuation Administration Act 1996 (the Act); - to monitor and authorise settlement of appeals under s85 of the Act and report to the Trustee Board; and - to monitor death and disability benefit decisions made by the administrator; and appoint and review medical consultants.
-The Member Services Committee was formerly the Administration Committee and was discontinued in September 2005.
-The Committee was reinstated and renamed in March 2008.

-Performance Indicators,

-Policies, and to review and

-monitor the performance of

-STC scheme members.

-administration issues affecting

-providers of advice services to
+Member Services Committee

+Messrs Harty (chairperson), Davis, Scully and Lambert; Dr Russell is an ex officio member; also attended by members of the Executive and invited visitors.

+- To review and monitor the performance of the Administrators (Pillar Administration and Allianz), including benchmarking, - to review and make recommendations to the Board on administration contractual issues, such as Key Performance Indicators, contract amendments, other administration issues affecting the fund, and STC Schemes' Policies, and - to review and monitor the performance of providers of advice services to STC scheme members.